DataDog/documentation/content/en/profiler/profile_types.md

 CPU
 : Shows the time each function spent running on the CPU.

+[1]: /profiler/enabling/php/#requirements
 {{< /programming-lang >}}
 {{< programming-lang lang="ddprof" >}}

-Once enabled, the following profile types are collected:
+Once profiling is enabled, the following profile types are collected for [supported languages and versions][1]:

 CPU
 : The time each function spent running on the CPU.